The Mastermind & the Performer

 ESFPs… When it happened, did you think through it?
 Was it a good idea?
 How did you seem so sure?
 Did you consider the repercussions?

 You’d smilingly answer back: Why not?
-Who the fuck knows.
+Who the hell knows.

 And you’d be right.
 I mean, who really knows what will happen?
 Why spend my time worrying about all the possibilities of what would happen if most of them won’t happen?
 Or if none of them will happen?
 I think back about my life and how it isn’t a straight path at all.
 It’s full of luck, mistakes, and surprises.
 I have no regrets and it’s been fun as hell.
 I stayed true to who I was and did what I wanted to do.